 Results that Matter

-Marijuana Possession: Dismissed.
+Possession: Dismissed.
 Reduced to Littering.

-A young man was passing through Missouri on the way from a state where marijuana was legalized.
+A young man was passing through Missouri on the way from a state where drug was legalized.
 He was stopped and the officer found a small amount that he forgot to leave behind.
 He pled guilty to possession because he thought it was just a fine, not realizing that he would then have a record for drug possession.
 Our own Justin Hunt got the plea set aside AND got the charge amended to littering.

 Felony Drug Possession: Probation, Kept off client's record.